zogzog/cubicweb/doc/book/en/intro/tutorial/maintemplate.rst

 Customize header
 `````````````````

-Let's now move the search box in the header and remove the login form
+Let's now move the search box in the header and remove the login form from the
-from the header.
-We'll show how to move it to the left column of the application.
+header.
+We'll show how to move it to the left column of the user interface.

 Let's say we do not want anymore the login menu to be in the header